Bhagwant Rai Khichi

 Raja Bhagwant Rai was an 18th-century Khichi Rajput ruler of Asothar and Ghazipur in the Fatehpur District of the Indian state of Uttar Pradesh.
 He is known for his resistance against the Mughal Empire and for establishing an independent state throughout his reign.

 Background

-The Khichar family of Asothar is said to have been founded by Deogaj Singh.
+The Khichi family of Asothar is said to have been founded by Deogaj Singh.
 In 1543 he came from Khichiwara, better known as Raghogarh, in the central India state of Madhya Pradesh, and married the daughter of the Gautam Raja of Aijhi on the banks of the River Yamuna.
 Deogaj subsequently ruled those lands.
 Raja Bhagwant Rai was the son of Araru Singh, Deogaj's descendant.
 A man of ability and courage, Raja Bhagwant Rai held an effectively independent state for many years.
 He defeated the Mughal troops until he was killed in 1735, owing to the treachery of Chaudhri Durjan Singh of Kora.
 He was succeeded by his son, Rup Singh, who held his possessions in peace till his death in 1780, when he was followed by Bariar Singh.